 A review of Socket.IO’s advantages, limitations & performance.
 Learn about the challenges of using Socket.IO to deliver realtime apps at scale.

-Firebase vs Socket.IO: conceptual differences and use cases
+Firebase vs Socket.IO: Key differences and which to use

-Firebase and Socket.IO are often used to build realtime apps like chat and multiplayer games.
-Compare their features, strengths, limitations, and use cases.
+Firebase and Socket.IO are often used to build realtime apps like live chat and multiplayer collaboration.
+Compare their features, strengths, and limitations.

 We compare SignalR and WebSocket, two popular realtime technologies.
 Discover their advantages and disadvantages, use cases, and key differences.